matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 PVS of the light and the camera, we can see that there is in fact an intersection, so this light should be sampled:

-{% include img.html src="/assets/quake-blender/pvs.png" alt="yellow leaves around the light are shown, and blue leaves around the camera are shown, the intersection is shown in green" %}

-Leaves in the  light's PVS are shown in yellow, whereas leaves in the camera's PVS are shown in blue.
-Leaves that are in both are shown in green.
+{% include img-caption.html src="/assets/quake-blender/pvs.png" caption="Leaves in the  light's PVS are shown in yellow, whereas leaves in the camera's PVS are shown in blue.
+Leaves that are in both are shown in green." alt="yellow leaves around the light are shown, and blue leaves around the camera are shown, the intersection is shown in green" %}

 This works well, and does improve the situation a little, however, there's more we can do.
-The problem is that the PVS is too conservative in that there are still lots of leaves that are in fact fully occluded from the camera (or light) but nevertheless appear in the PVS.
-The net effect is that we still end up sampling many occluded lights.
+The problem is that the PVS is too conservative in that there are still lots of leaves that are in fact fully occluded from the camera but nevertheless appear in the PVS.
+Similarly, there are points in the light's PVS that necessarily have very little illumination due to limited power of the light and the inverse square law.
+The net effect is that we still end up sampling many lights that have no contribution to the scene.

+## Frustum culling

 To improve things, we again take inspiration from Quake's visibility calculations and apply what's known as frustum culling.
 With the camera we can